tinify/wordpress-plugin/readme.txt

 * Select which thumbnail sizes of an image may be compressed.
 * Converts from CMYK to RGB to save more space and maximize compatibility.
 * Automatic detection of images that can be recompressed.
+* Compress and resize uploads from the Wordpress mobile app.
 * No file size limit.

 = How does it work? =